top of page

 Find out more about the process of the project

 This poster is meant to display the variety of faces that are possible.
-It can also generate intrigue which may lead to viewers using the URL to go to the quiz and create a visualisation of their own intrusive inner voice.
+It can also generate intrigue which may lead to viewers using the QR code to go to the quiz and create a visualisation of their own intrusive inner voice.

 The short film delves deeper into why the quiz is important.
 I feel as though, if it wasn't said enough in other copy on the website or poster, that this video really hits the message home about the significance of creating your own visualisation.